-Performance C.2.2 A trust should disclose in the annual report:
+Performance C.2.2 A trust should disclose in the annual report: 24.25

 eval/ control (a) if it has an internal audit function, how 94-96

 environment the function is structured and what role it performs; or 108

 (b) if it does not have an internal audit function, that fact and the processes it 107

 employs for evaluating and continually improving the effectiveness of its risk 128

 management and internal control processes.

 Audit C.3.5 If the council of governors does not accept

 Committee / the audit committee's recommendation on

-Council of Governors the appointment, reappointment or removal
+Council of the appointment, reappointment or removal

 Governors of an external auditor, the board of directors should include in the annual report a N/A

 statement from the audit committee

 explaining the recommendation and should

 set out reasons why the council of governors

 has taken a different position.

 Audit C.3.9 A separate section of the annual report

 Committee should describe the work of the audit

 committee in discharging its responsibilities.

 The report should include:

 the significant issues that the committee

 considered in relation to financial

 statements, operations and compliance,

 and how these issues were addressed.

 an explanation of how it has assessed the

-effectiveness of the external audit
+effectiveness of the external audit 04.06

 process and the approach taken to the 94-96

-appointment or re-appointment of the

-external auditor, the value of external
+appointment or re-appointment of the external auditor, the value of external

 audit services and information on the

-length of tenure of the current audit firm and when a tender was last conducted;
+length of tenure of the current audit firm

+and when a tender was last conducted;

 and

 if the external auditor provides non-audit

 services, the value of the non-audit

 services provided and an explanation of

 how auditor objectivity and

 independence are safeguarded.

 Board / D.1.3 Where an NHS foundation trust releases an

 Remuneration executive director, for example to serve as a

 Committee non-executive director elsewhere, the N/A

-remuneration disclosures of the annual IN/ A
+remuneration disclosures of the annual , , , , , , , , , , , , , , , , , , ,

-report should include a statement of

-whether or not the director will retain such
+report should include a statement of whether or not the director will retain such

-earnings.

-Board E.1.5 The board of directors should state in the .
+Board E.1.5 earnings.
+The board of directors should state in the

-annual report the steps they have taken to 81-82
+Doald L.1.J annual report the steps they have taken to 81-82

-ensure that the members of the board, and
+ensure that the members of the board, and 01-02

 in particular the non-executive directors,

+pa. social the non-executive directors,